Recognition of same-sex unions in Hungary: Same-sex marriage

+Background and constitutional ban

 In September 2007, the liberal Alliance of Free Democrats, part of the governing coalition since the 2002 elections, presented a draft same-sex marriage bill to the Parliament's Human Rights Committee.
 This would have defined marriage as the union of "two persons" over the age of 18 irrespective of gender.
 On 6 November 2007, the committee rejected the bill without debate.
-Opponents of the bill pointed to a Constitutional Court ruling a few months earlier that defined the institution of marriage as a bond "between a man and a woman".
+Opponents of the bill pointed to a Constitutional Court ruling a few months earlier that had defined the institution of marriage as a bond "between a man and a woman".

 On 1 January 2012, a new constitution enacted by the government of Viktor Orbán, leader of the ruling Fidesz party, came into effect, restricting marriage to opposite-sex couples and containing no guarantees of protection from discrimination on account of sexual orientation.
 Article L reads: "Hungary shall protect the institution of marriage as the union of a man and a woman established by voluntary decision, and the family as the basis of the nation's survival."

-On 29 June 2015, Deputy Gábor Fodor from the Liberal Party introduced a constitutional amendment to define marriage as a union of two people and a bill to make appropriate changes in statutory laws.
+On 29 June 2015, Deputy Gábor Fodor from the Liberal Party introduced a constitutional amendment to define marriage as "a union of two people" and a bill to make appropriate changes in statutory laws.
 Both measures were rejected by the Parliament's Justice Committee on 26 October 2015.

+Religious performance

+The Catholic Church opposes same-sex marriage and does not allow its priests to officiate at such marriages.
+In December 2023, the Holy See published Fiducia supplicans, a declaration allowing Catholic priests to bless couples who are not considered to be married according to church teaching, including the blessing of same-sex couples.
+The Hungarian Catholic Bishops' Conference released a statement on 27 December stressing that the "declaration does not change Church teaching on marriage and sexual morality", adding that "considering the pastoral situation of our country, the bishops' conference formulates as a guideline for pastors that we can bless all people individually, regardless of their gender identity and sexual orientation, but we should always avoid giving a common blessing to couples who live together in a purely conjugal relationship, in a non-ecclesially valid marriage or in a same-sex relationship."

+The Reformed Church of Hungary considers marriage "the lifelong alliance between a man and a woman, as the good order of creation of God", and does not allow its clergy to bless same-sex unions.
+The Evangelical-Lutheran Church in Hungary also does not permit its clergy to bless same-sex unions.